You Should Never Get Rid Of The Liquid From Canned Beans. Here's Why

 Use it in recipes that call for a lot of liquid

-Cook's Country suggests using the liquid from canned beans in recipes like soups, stews, or chili.
+As for ways to use the liquid, try incorporating it in recipes like soups, stews, or chili.
 You can also use it in dips, and you might want to try adding it to dishes like casseroles or even braises for added richness.
 But you do need to keep in mind just what you are adding to your recipes.

 Adding the canning liquid means you might need to eliminate some other liquids in the recipe.
 Otherwise, it might take much longer for the liquid to cook down.
 Another thing to consider is just how salty the canning liquid is.
 Those that are very salty will likely mean that less salt should be added to season the dish.
 Keep in mind that some seasoning blends have salt, as well as herbs and other spices, before adding too much of those as well.